-For students who are looking to attend medical school, a gap year is a viable option to strengthen one’s application and reflect on personal goals and ambitions.
+For students who are looking to attend medical school, a gap year is a viable option to strengthen your application and reflect on personal goals and ambitions.
 I took a gap year before starting medical school and it proved to be highly beneficial.
-I was able to improve my grades on the application, do clinical research and work part time, and even take time to relax and travel.
+I was able to improve my grades on the application, do clinical research, and work part-time, and I even had time to relax and travel.

 For some students, a gap year is a great opportunity to take the MCAT.
 Not having the distractions of daily college classes offers one ample time to adequately prepare for the MCAT.

-Improve you GPA with a Master’s or Post-Baccalaureate Program
+2 | Improve Your GPA with a Master’s or Post-Baccalaureate Program

 Many colleges and medical schools offer science-based Master’s programs and Post-Bacc programs that are specifically designed to boost the science GPA.
 Some even have linkage agreements with medical schools where if a certain GPA and MCAT score criteria are met, the student will be invited to an interview.

-Gain Research Experience
+3 | Gain Research Experience

 A full year of working in a research setting, whether it be lab (basic) or clinical, is a fantastic way to improve your overall application.
 It tells admissions officers that you are someone who is intellectually curious, committed to science, and willing to advance their medical knowledge.

-Work or Volunteer in Healthcare
+4 | Work or Volunteer in Healthcare

 It also shows medical school admissions committee officers that you are passionate about medicine.
 For example, during my gap year, I worked as a pharmacy technician.
 I was able to gain very meaningful exposure to a totally different side of healthcare and was able to learn about some common medications in the process as well.
-Although not directly related to training as an MD, this glimpse into the world of pharmacy provided me with a different and useful perspective on a different part of healthcare.
+Although not directly related to training as an MD, this glimpse into the world of pharmacy provided me with a different and useful perspective on another part of healthcare.

 - Why did you choose this specialty?